Things to Do in the DC Area This Weekend

 Happy Labor Day.
 Enjoy your Monday off this week by attending the Labor Day Parade (Mon, free, Gaithersburg) or the Labor Day Festival (Mon, free, Greenbelt).
 If you’re looking to celebrate in a less traditional way, head to this Labor Day Car Show (Mon, free, Fairfax), the Paint the Town Labor Day Art Show (Sat-Mon, free, Kensington), or run in the Labor Day 5k and 10k (Mon, $30-$45, Alexandria).
 You can also listen to patriotic music at the National Symphony Orchestra Labor Day concert (Sun, free, Capitol Hill).

 - Head to a cookout.
 There’s nothing better than a Labor Day cookout.
-You can get your BBQ fix at Fairmount’s BBQ Labor Day celebration (Sat, $21-$42, Georgetown).
+You can get your BBQ fix at Fairmont’s BBQ Labor Day celebration (Sat, $21-$42, Georgetown).
 You can also enjoy more holiday eats at the Labor Day Crab Feast (Mon, Downtown) or this Labor Day Picnic (Mon, $0+, Alexandria).

 Live music.
 The DC JazzFest at The Wharf (Sat, free but registration required, The Wharf) is back!
 Don’t miss your chance to listen to big-name jazz musicians.
 You can jam out to more live music at the Capital House Music Festival (Sat, free, National Mall), the Summer Music Festival in the Park (Sat, free, Fort Dupont Park), the Bear Square Summer Concert Series finale (Fri, free, Riverdale Park), or Dock Days of Summer (Sun, free, Woodridge).
 You can also perform on the DC Brau stage at their open mic night (Fri, free, Woodbridge).